dashwen/TriviaGame/README.md

 # TriviaGame using Socket.io!!
 # Javier Torres and Deshawn Dana
-# Assignment 5: Trivia Game using MongoDB, Express, Node.js, and Socket.io
+# Assignment 5: Trivia Game using MongoDB, Redis, Express, Node.js, and Socket.io

 ##############################   Requirements to Run   ###########################